MinRegret/minregret.github.io/_posts/2023-01-14-meta-optimization.md

-The developments in mathematical programming that led to AGM and its refinements is rooted in the following fundamental question:
+The developments in mathematical programming that led to AGM and auto parameter tuning is rooted in the following fundamental question: